StrongKey/FIDO-Server/docs/Installation_Guide_Linux.md

 ## Run the Installation Script

-The installation script must be run as _root_.
+The installation script must be run as _root_ or using _sudo_.
 The script will create a _strongkey_ user account with the home directory of _/usr/local/strongkey_.
 All software required for the StrongKey FIDO Server will be deployed to the _/usr/local/strongkey_ directory and be run by _strongkey_.

-**NOTE:** While the installation script allows for changing the default _strongkey_ home directory, the software has not be updated to recognize a non-default directory.
+**NOTE:** While the installation script allows for changing the default _strongkey_ home directory, the installed FIDO Sevrer will not recognize a non-default directory.

 1.  **Execute** the _[install-skfs.sh](http://install-skfs.sh)_ script.